A Burnt-Out Case: Plot summary

 Querry meets Rycker, a palm-oil plantation owner, and a man of apparently earnest Catholic faith who does not accept his own nothingness and tries to amplify the relevance of Querry's presence in that country.
 Rycker's wife, a young and ill-educated woman, is absolutely bored with his prudishness and her own lack of freedom.

 It is revealed that Querry is a famous architect, known throughout the world for his design and construction of churches – which he himself believes have been defiled by the religious occupants.
 Querry is persuaded to design and oversee a new building for the hospital.

 An English journalist called Parkinson arrives at the village with the intention of writing a series of articles, to be syndicated in many European and North American newspapers, on the subject of Querry's perceived 'saintly' activities in the village, including a story of Querry rescuing his servant – an African mutilated by leprosy- who became lost in the jungle.
 However Parkinson also brings up Querry's past not only as an architect but also as a womaniser.
 It is revealed that Querry's former lover committed suicide, thus prompting his journey to the village (however his journey was not the result of feelings of guilt or grief, but rather the incident acted to magnify his growing loss of faith and vocation.)

 When the first article is published and received at the village, Querry becomes angered by his portrayal, not only by Parkinson, but by Rycker whom Parkinson interviewed for the story.
 Querry travels to the provincial capital and on the way calls in to confront Rycker.
 Querry learns that Rycker's wife fears that she is pregnant and that her husband does not want a child (despite having refused contraception and having effectively forced her into sex numerous times).
 She tells Querry to ask Rycker for permission to travel to the capital Luc to see a doctor.
 Following a confrontation between Querry and Rycker, Querry leaves for Luc and takes with him Mrs. Rycker so she may visit the doctor, however neither of the two inform Rycker of her departure.
-Querry never becomes physically intimate with her.

 In Luc, Querry and Mrs. Rycker take rooms at the hotel.
 However, before going to sleep, Querry suspects that Mrs. Rycker is crying in the next room.
 When he investigates she informs him that she was actually laughing at the novel she is reading – one that would be banned at her home with the pious Rycker – and the two share a bottle of whisky.
 As Mrs. Rycker is going to sleep, Querry tells her a story which closely parallels his story: a man losing both faith and vocation.
+Despite the intimacy of the moment, the two never become physically involved.